Haughville, Indianapolis: Demographics

 As of 2011, there were an estimated 8,043 people, a slight increase since 2000.
 However this represents the over Near Westside Weed and Seed area, which incorporates the population of a small section of other neighborhoods surrounding Haughville.
-The population of Haughville itself is estimated at around 6,500, while the makeup of Haughville (excluding Stringtown and other neighboring areas) is approximately 92 percent African-American or Black descent.
+The population of Haughville itself is estimated at 6,500, while the makeup of Haughville (excluding Stringtown and other neighboring areas) is approximately 92 percent African-American or Black descent.
 The remaining percent of the area is said to be a mixture of White (Non-Hispanic) and an increasing Hispanic population.

 Of the adult population (25 and older), 40.7% do not have a high school diploma.
 The overall neighborhood's per capita income is $9,760 and an average household income of $17,321 making the entire neighborhood well below the average per capita and household income of Indianapolis.

 Crime

 Crime problems began in the area after multiple business were closed down and drugs swept through the neighborhood.
 In 1991 Indianapolis Police Department statistics recorded 2 murders, 13 rapes, 47 robberies, 99 aggravated assault and 110 burglaries.

 Since 1992, Haughville has been a member of Indianapolis's Weed and Seed initiative, a federal program that targets high crime areas in Indianapolis and attempts to lower the amount of crime.
 It was the first neighborhood in Indianapolis to participate in this program.